Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Introduction

 Speech disorders or speech impairments are communication disorders in which a person has difficulties in creating and forming the normal speech sounds required to communicate with others~\cite{guitar2013stuttering, duffy2013motor}.
 These disorders can take the form of dysarthria, apraxia, stuttering, cluttering, lisping, and so on~\cite{duffy2013motor, ratner2018fluency, guitar2013stuttering, ward2008stuttering, kehoe2006speech}.

-\emph{Dysarthria} is defined as a speech disorder caused my muscle weakness (including face, lips, tongue, and throat) controlled by nervous system.
-The \emph{patients with dysarthria} produce slurred or mumbled sounds with aberrant speech patterns, such as flat intonation or very low or fast speech rate, which makes their speech very difficult to comprehend~\cite{kalinowski1994pretreatment}. \emph{Cluttering} is characterized by a patient's speech being too jerky, too rapid, or both. \emph{Persons with cluttering} usually exclude/collapse most of the syllables, or aberrant rhythms or syllable stresses, and also contain excessive amounts of interjections such as {\itshape so}, {\itshape} hmm, {\itshape like}, {\itshape umm,} etc~\cite{kalinowski1994pretreatment}. \emph{Apraxia} is defined as a speech disorder when the neural path between the nervous system and the muscles responsible for speech production is obscured or lost.
-The \emph{persons with apraxia} knows what they want to speak, but can not speak due to the fact that the brain is unable to send exact message to the speech muscles which can articulate the intended sounds, despite of the fact speech muscle movements are working fine~\cite{kalinowski1994pretreatment}. \emph{Lisping} speech disorder is defined as the incapability of producing sibilant consonants (\textit{z or s}) correctly.
+\emph{Dysarthria} is defined as a speech disorder caused by muscle weakness (including face, lips, tongue, and throat) controlled by the nervous system.
+The \emph{patients with dysarthria} produce slurred or mumbled sounds with aberrant speech patterns, such as flat intonation or very low or fast speech rate, which makes their speech very difficult to comprehend~\cite{duffy2013motor}. \emph{Cluttering} is characterized by a patient's speech being too jerky, too rapid, or both. \emph{Persons with cluttering} usually exclude/collapse most of the syllables, or aberrant rhythms or syllable stresses, and also contain excessive amounts of interjections such as {\itshape so}, {\itshape} hmm, {\itshape like}, {\itshape umm,} etc~\cite{ward2008stuttering}. \emph{Apraxia} is defined as a speech disorder when the neural path between the nervous system and the muscles responsible for speech production is obscured or lost.
+The \emph{persons with apraxia} knows what they want to speak, but can not speak because the brain is unable to send an exact message to the speech muscles which can articulate the intended sounds, despite the fact speech muscle movements are working fine~\cite{duffy2013motor, kehoe2006speech}.

+\emph{Lisping} speech disorder is defined as the incapability of producing sibilant consonants (\textit{z or s}) correctly.
 The sibilant sounds are usually substituted by {\itshape th} sounds.
-For example, the persons with lisping speech disorder would pronounce the word {\itshape lisp} as {\itshape lithp}~\cite{kalinowski1994pretreatment}.
-Stuttering speech impairment is different than other speech disorders because it can be cured, if early intervention is being made to help the persons who stutter (PWS) develop normal fluency~\cite{guitar2013stuttering}.
+For example, the persons with lisping speech disorder would pronounce the word {\itshape lisp} as {\itshape lithp}~\cite{duffy2013motor}.
+Stuttering speech impairment is different than other speech disorders because it can be cured if early intervention is being made to help the persons who stutter (PWS) develop normal fluency~\cite{guitar2013stuttering}.
 Of all these speech impairments, stuttering is the most common one\footnote{\url{https://www.healthline.com/health/speech-disorders}}.